GrainLearning/grainLearning/docs/source/installation.rst

 Installation
 ============

-GrainLearning is set up using poetry, with a Python version higher than 3.7.
+GrainLearning is set up using poetry, with a Python version higher than 3.8.
-We have tested GrainLearning with Python verions 3.7, 3.8, and 3.9.
+We have tested GrainLearning with Python versions 3.8, 3.9, and 3.10.

 Package management and dependencies
 -----------------------------------